public final class ClassDataAbstractionCouplingCheck extends AbstractClassCouplingCheck

 This check processes files in the following way:

-import java.math.BigDecimal
+import java.math.BigDecimal),

-or the class was referenced with the package name (i.e. java.math.BigDecimal value
+or the class was referenced with the package name (i.e. java.math.BigDecimal value)

-and the package was added to the excludedPackages
+and the package was added to the excludedPackages parameter, the class

 does not increase complexity.

-excludedClasses
+excludedClasses parameter,

 the class does not increase complexity.

-- Specify the maximum threshold allowed.
+max - Specify the maximum threshold allowed.

-Type is int
+Type is int.

-Default value is 7
+Default value is 7.

-- Specify user-configured class names to ignore.
+excludedClasses - Specify user-configured class names to ignore.

-Type is java.lang.String[]
+Type is java.lang.String[].

 Default value is ArrayIndexOutOfBoundsException, ArrayList, Boolean, Byte,